 - Sound/video quality

-Here comes the part where you get insights about how to improve your next event: the questions.
+Here comes the part where you get insights about how to improve your next event: the more in-depth questions.

 As a rule of thumb:

-- Use logic conditions to ask the right question to the right participant (Figure 2).
+- Use logic conditions to ask the right question to the right participant.

-- Avoid text questions except for the last one and make sure it is not required and can be skipped.
-Text questions lower the completion rate and are hard to analyze with charts.
+- Add text questions especially at the end of the form and make sure it is not required and can be skipped.

 - Limit to 10 questions.

-- Use GIFs and nice descriptions to make the question interactives and clear (Figure 2).
+- Use GIFs and nice descriptions to make the question interactives and clear.

 The four questions in this example are:

 Lastly, we can add an action to our form, the goal of the action is to not lead the participant to a dead-end after the form is over.
-In this tutorial, we will collect fresh testimonials from happy attendees (Figure 3).
+You can collect fresh testimonials from happy attendees for example.

 Step 2: Prepare the recipients file